What are Speaker Identification Vectors and What Are They Used for?

 This patent reminds me of a post I wrote about in March called Author Vectors: Google Knows Who Wrote Which Articles

-In that patent, we were told how author vectors may be useful:
+In that patent, we were told how author vectors might be useful:

 ‘The author vector generated by the author vector system for a given author is a vector of numeric values that characterizes the author.